bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 where ${\mathcal N}(x;\mu_m,\Sigma_m)$ is a Gaussian distribution and $w_m$ is a mixture weight, with $\sum_m w_m=1$.
 Thus, each state of the model has its own GMM.
 The Baum-Welch training algorithm estimated all the transition probabilities as well as the means, variances, and mixture weights of all GMMs.

 All modern speech recognition systems no longer model the observations using a collection of Gaussian mixture models but rather a single deep neural network that has output labels that represent the state labels of all HMMs states of all phonemes.
-For example, if there were 40 phonemes and each has a 3-state HMM, the neural network would have $40\times3=120$ output labels.
+For example, if there were 40 phonemes and each had a 3-state HMM, the neural network would have $40\times3=120$ output labels.

 Such acoustic models are called "hybrid" systems or DNN-HMM systems to reflect the fact that the observation probability estimation formerly done by GMMs is now done by a DNN, but that the rest of the HMM framework, in particular the HMM state topologies and transition probabilities, are still used.

 ## Choice of subword units

 In the previous section, we described how word HMMs can be constructed by chaining the HMMs for the individual phones in a word according to the pronunciation dictionary.
 These phonemes are referred to as "context-independent" phones, or CI phones for short.
-It turns out that the realization of a phoneme is in fact heavily dependent on the phonemes can precede and follow it.
-For example, the /ah/ sound in "bat" is different from the /ah/ sound in "cap".
+It turns out that the realization of a phoneme is, in fact, heavily dependent on the phonemes that can precede and follow it.
+For example, the /ah/ sound in "bat" is different from the /ah/ sound in "cap."

 For this reason, higher accuracy can be achieved using "context-dependent" (CD) phones.
-Thus, to model "bat" we'd use an HMM representing the context dependent phone /b-ah+t/ for the middle /ah/ sound and for the word "cap" we'd use a separate HMM that modeled /k-ah+p/.
+Thus, to model "bat," we'd use an HMM representing the context-dependent phone /b-ah+t/ for the middle /ah/ sound, and for the word "cap," we'd use a separate HMM that modeled /k-ah+p/.
 So, imagine the word "cup" was in the utterance "a cup of coffee".
-Then cup would be modeled by the following context-dependent HMMs.
+Then, the cup would be modeled by the following context-dependent HMMs.

 ![](m3i5.png)